-Now here’s what you do, and make sure you don’t skip any steps:
+Here’s what you do, and make sure not to skip any steps:

-✓ STEP 3: First, have your kids spill their drinks.
+First, have your kids spill their drinks.
 It shouldn’t be a problem if your kids are anything like mine.
 Then, watch them make plenty of mess with their food as usual.
-Don’t say a word this time!
+Don’t say a word this time though!
 Wipe any spills off the table with said placemats when kids have finished eating, and bring placemats into the laundry room.

-✓ STEP 5: Put placemats inside the front loading washer.
+Put placemats inside the washer.
 Feel great about being a good housewife and go investigate the mountain of a laundry basket to see what else you might be able to throw in.
-Forget about dirty clothes as soon as you leave the laundry room and slip on a pretty, sparkly princess dress and almost die.
+Forget about dirty clothes as soon as you leave the laundry room and slip on a sparkly princess dress and almost die.
 With your heart beating really fast, double (triple) check for bright lights, dark tunnels, and deceased relatives…

-…Not seeing any?
-You’re alive!!!
+You’re alive!
 Congratulations.
 Consider having some wine with breakfast to celebrate, and send your kids to clean up the colossal mess they’ve managed to make since awaking a mere hour ago.
-In their cleaning frenzy that consists of taking more toys out, have them close the door of the washer that’s supposed to stay open a tad when not in use.
+In their cleaning frenzy that consists of everything but cleaning up, have them close the door of the washer that’s supposed to stay open a tad when not in use.
 Just for fun.
 (Sure, we’re risking substantial mold growth in a fairly expensive washer but hey, you’re alive, and this is chia seeds sprouting we’re talking about!)

-✓STEP 7: So… A few days have likely passed by now and your laundry basket is about to explode.
+A few days have likely passed by now and your laundry basket is about to explode at this point.
 THIS is the day you’ve been waiting for!
-Open the washer, put your arm in, and scream as the cold alien tentacles start clinging to your worm skin.
+Open the washer, put your arm in, and scream as the cold alien tentacles start clinging to your worm skin…

 ➤➤➤ Voila!
 The chia seeds have sprouted!